shakes76/PatternAnalysis-2023/recognition/VIT-45992816/README.md

 Through the optimization period, the best parameters for this project are epoch 250, batch size 32, learning rate 1e-4, early stop 30 epoches, 6 transformer blocks, 8 multi-heads, 256 embedding dimensions and 8 patch size.

 ### Result visulization
+The result visulization section will present the best result after the optimization phase, the specific model parameter are: epoch 250, batch size 32, learning rate 1e-4, early stop 30 epoches, 6 transformer blocks, 8 multi-heads, 256 embedding dimensions and 8 patch size.
-The training and validating learning curve is shown as:
+* The training and validating learning curve is shown as:
 ![Alt text](https://drive.google.com/uc?export=view&id=1jJ1BTvNIMNWTwWfZgDp0oaisTd1H1gV_)
+The figures contain the training and validating loss within 250 epoches.
+In addition, i also visulize the overall accuracy and mean accuracy through the training and validating procedure.
-The test result for the overall labels and each label are shown as:
+* The test result for the overall labels and each label are shown as:
 ![Alt text](https://drive.google.com/uc?export=view&id=1hdWauLoUptOeFhS0_sLBuh768naeTxT8)
 ![Alt text](https://drive.google.com/uc?export=view&id=1xqYs5lN9tLgjifRpCLJ2LwMMY2f_iV5y)
-The tsne visulization is shown as:
+* The tsne visulization is shown as:
+The tsne maps the prediction result into an 2-D space and visualize the specific classification situation.
 ![Alt text](https://drive.google.com/uc?export=view&id=1tPFtqE7GUUTI_YJbkIsk8vcks87ELviG)